A single

 unit tests

-run at 100% the changes are committed, if they fail the changes are debugged or backed out
+run at 100% the changes are committed, if they fail the changes

 and debugged at the developers own workstation.